The Top 10 Indoor Cycling Platforms and Apps to Get You Through the Winter

 BKool is an indoor cycling platform that’s a mashup of video, 3D simulation, and standard map topography options to help you find what visual stimulation helps you push your hardest while riding.

-BKool has a Zwift-like option where you can compete against other riders or in BKool’s events like the Fietssport Autumn League.
-You could also follow along one of their video options, cruising through real-world routes like those in Switzerland—or upload your own route and create a virtual map you can follow along at any time in the future.
+BKool has a Zwift-like option where you can compete against other riders or in BKool’s events like riding “with” the Giro d’Italia.
+You could also follow along with one of their video options, cruising through real-world routes like those in Switzerland—or upload your own route and create a virtual map you can follow at any time in the future.

 Trial: Yes, 14 days

 KinoMap is another cycling platform whose goal is to make your experience as close to the great outdoors as possible.
-In fact, the software brags that it has more than 260,000 miles worth of bike, run, and rowing workouts
+In fact, the software brags that it has more than 260,000 miles worth of bike, run, and rowing workouts.
+Like FulGaz, KinoMap encourages you to submit your own videos (and even earn some money if they are accepted by the platform) to build out their available routes.

 The only drawback is some of the less-polished videos made by users can be a bit nauseating as they’re fast and jumpy.
 This is likely not the best option for users who get motion sick and feel a little more DIY than other options.Section divider

-BikeVo is an Italian indoor cycling program that focuses much more on training and optimizing your riding than on a gamified virtual world experience.
-The app leverages artificial intelligence (AI) to calculate the type of rider you are—sprinter, endurance, high performer, etc.—and subsequently designs personalized programs for you based on your heart rate, watt output, frequency of riding, and more.
-It is similar to TrainerRoad’s new AI feature.
+BikeVo is an Italian indoor cycling program that focuses much more on training and optimizing your riding than on a gamified virtual world experience – and its workouts can be done in the great outdoors, not just in your living room.
+The app leverages artificial intelligence (AI) to calculate the type of rider you are—novice, enthusiast, or racer—and subsequently designs personalized programs for you based on your heart rate, watt output, frequency of riding, and more.
+It is similar to TrainerRoad’s Adaptive Intelligence feature.

 This app is not so much a virtual world or game as it is an attempt to replace a real coach with AI-designed cycling programs.
 It’s a cool idea in theory, but we’re not sure it entirely replaces the benefits of a knowledgeable human coach giving you feedback.
 Plus, the app’s pricing and interface currently reflects that most of its users are based in Europe (it only offers pricing in Euros), which isn’t a problem, but it’s worth noting in case you’re the type who likes to compare app data with buddies.